 There are several lines of evidence that indicate that the early transient exposure to certain chemicals during brain development results in the malfunctioning of cognitive function in adulthood.
 The neural mechanisms of these effects are largely unknown.
-We are evaluating these neural mechanisms with our optical recording methods as part of the research team that is supported by the Ministry of Health, Labour and Welfare (2008-).
+We are evaluating these neural mechanisms with our optical recording methods as part of the research team that is supported by the Ministry of Health, Labour and Welfare (2008-, 2015-).

 We have shown that the administration of valproic acid, which is the first-line drug used in the treatment of epilepsy, during pregnancy causes a collapse of the balance of excitation and inhibition in children born to these mothers (Japanese Society of Toxicology, 2012).
 This study is joint research that is being conducted with Kentaro Tanemura sensei of Tohoku University, Dr. Yoshikazu Nakajima of Nara Institute of Science and Technology, and the teacher Katsuhide Igarashi of the Japan Institute of Health Sciences.
+We organized a symposium at the Japan Neuroscience Society in Kyoto in June 2013.